WANDEX/twitchez/README.md

 # twitchez
 TUI client for twitch with thumbnails.

+#### [pre-alpha] WIP NOTICE: project development stage
+This project is still in the early stage of development, you may, and probably will, experience corrupted terminal state, so run this client in a separate terminal window so you don't get frustrated if the client accidentally crashes.

 ## Features
 * Explore twitch without leaving your terminal.
 HACKERMANS B)
 * Flexible configuration via user config (including custom cmd)